Alternative Dispute Resolution

 Dispute Resolution and the Family Court class

 The court mandated class provides detailed information regarding the Family Court process as well as alternatives to litigation.
 During the first hour, disputes and resolutions, family court events, court time expectations and fees and other court related information is provided.
-In the second hour, court alternatives, including mediation is discussed.
+In the second hour alternatives to court and mediation are discussed.
 The mediation process along with what to expect in and from mediation is discussed in depth.

 The class is held 2-3 times a month at Burrell Behavioral Health from 5:30-7:30 PM.
-Dates vary for the two-hour class, but are typically on a Tuesday (same time).
+Dates vary for the two-hour class, but are typically on a Tuesday (5:30 PM to 7:30 PM).
 If you need to reschedule for a legitimate reason, you may do so by contacting Domestic Relations Officer Becky Cliffton at (417) 829-6557.

 There is no charge for the class for the first scheduling.
 Additionally, children are not allowed to attend and childcare is not provided.